gregates/gregates.github.io/content/pmtud.md

 1. S3Cache failed to send a response.
 2. S3Cache sent a response, but it was not received or processed before the timeout.

 Type 1 failures did happen.
-In fact, this type of failure mostly accounts for the up-to-0.5% of GETs that are expected, acceptable failures, as we'll discuss below.
+In fact, this type of failure mostly accounts for the up-to-0.5% of reads that are expected, acceptable failures, as we'll discuss below.
 But invariably when a client of the service observed higher failure rates, it was because *they* were under pressure, and consequently failing to process requests in time.
 This often manifested as an increased number of dropped UDP packets, as socket buffers filled up.

-You can observe this at `/proc/net/snmp`, which has an `InErrors` counter for UDP.
+You can observe this (on Amazon Linux 2) at `/proc/net/snmp`, which has an `InErrors` counter for UDP.
 This counter is incremented when a packet is dropped or has a bad checksum.
 If you're dropping packets because your buffer is full, you'll see this counter go up.
 And that is exactly what we saw on the load generator when we first attempted to ramp it up to